Jango73/qt-plus/README.md

 ### CXMLNode
 A helper class that wraps the *XML* and *JSON* facilities of Qt.
 Makes *DOM* style documents easier to use.

+Attention : This class is really slow with very large documents because a lot of nodes are created and copied around...

 ### CLogger
 A simple yet efficient logger.